 - Ag ED 8350 College Teaching of Agriculture.
 (3 credits) A course designed to assist current or future college faculty who wish to improve their teaching skills.
 Topics include theories, principles and practices associated with effective teaching and learning in higher education.

 - Ag ED 8330 Advanced Methods of Teaching Agriculture.
 (3 credits) Explres the principles and psychological aspects of teaching and learning; teaching strategies, methods, and techniques; curriculum organization; evaluating student learning; motivating students; managing the learning environment; use of technology; and personal teacher behaviors that influence learning.
 Prerequisite: Agricultural Education [AG_ED] 4330 or instructor’s permission.

 - ED LPA 9455 THe Community College (3 credits) An overview of the community college.
 Topics include historical roots and development of the community college, organization and goverance, finance, students, faculty, administrators, curriculum, social role, and recurring and emerging issues.

-- The Office of Graduate Studies offers additional Teaching, Leadership & Future Faculty programs aimed at further preparing graduate students.
+- The Graduate School offers additional Teaching, Leadership & Future Faculty programs aimed at further preparing graduate students.

 Additional courses proposed by students will be considered on an individual basis by the Director of Graduate Studies.